Definition of Genre

 The formal genre of this literary work is novel.
 Walker’s novel can be sub-categorized within many fictional genres.
 This passage represents and validates its sub-classification within the genre of feminist fiction.
 Sofia’s character, at the outset, is assertive as a black woman who has been systematically marginalized in her community and family, and she expresses her independence from the dominance and control of men.
 Sofia is a foil character for Celie, the protagonist, who often submits to the power, control, and brutality of her husband.
 The juxtaposition of these characters indicates the limited options and harsh consequences faced by women with feminist ideals in the novel.

-Unfortunately, Sofia’s determination to fight for herself leads her to being beaten close to death and sent to prison when she asserts herself in front of the white mayor’s wife.
+Unfortunately, Sofia’s determination to fight for herself leads her to be beaten close to death and sent to prison when she asserts herself in front of the white mayor’s wife.
 However, Sofia’s strong feminist traits have a significant impact on the other characters in the novel, and though she is not able to alter the systemic racism and subjugation she faces as a black woman, she does maintain her dignity as a feminist character in the novel.

 To keep your marriage brimming